legal / right

 Compliance and Legal Obligations

-Data Providers are responsible for ensuring that their datasets comply with all applicable laws and regulations.
-This includes, but is not limited to:
+Data Providers are responsible for ensuring that their data products comply with all applicable laws and regulations, including:

-- Regulatory Compliance:
+Regulatory Compliance:

 - GDPR compliance for EU-related data